Alisafa60/luce-ecommerce-showcase/README.md

 ## Recommendations

+Recommendations are designed around styling and outfit-completion behavior rather than random upsells.
-When a customer adds a scarf to the cart, the platform can recommend a matching essential item.

-Essentials are products marked by the admin, such as bonnets, underscarves, pins, and accessories.
+When a customer adds a scarf to the cart, the platform can suggest relevant essentials such as bonnets, underscarves, pins, or accessories based on the selected product context.

-The recommendation logic follows a fallback chain:

-1. Find an essential product with the same color.
-2. If no exact match exists, find a visually similar shade using LAB color distance.
-3. If no similar shade exists, fall back to neutral essentials such as ivory or off-white.
-4. Show additional tailored recommendations below the main suggestion.

-This makes recommendations feel connected to the selected product instead of random.
+This makes recommendations feel connected to how the product is actually worn and styled.

 <img src="assets/screenshots/mobile/mobile-recommendation-sheet.png" alt="Recommendation sheet" width="260" />